Sound technical content, curated with aloha by

 2000

 A. Alodine is a trademark of Henkel Surface Technologies.
 Find them on the web or ask your local plating process distributor if they handle Henkel.
-This site is made possible by supporting advertisers, and we can't bill to maintain the contact info for their competitors :-)
+This site is free but made possible by supporting advertisers, and we can't bill them the cost of maintaining contact info for their competitors :-)

 I don't have a good answer for question #2, sorry, but I do have an excuse: This is a conversion process not a coating process, so it's usually measured by weight rather than thickness.
 But it is very thin (millionths of an inch, not thousandths).